espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 You may want to provide example projects to help users get started with your component.
 You place them in the ``examples`` directory inside your component.
 Examples are discovered recursively in subdirectories at this path.
 A directory with ``CMakeLists.txt`` that registers a project is considered as an example.

-When an archive with the component is uploaded to the registry all examples are repacked to individual archives and then ``examples`` directory is removed from the component archive.
+When an archive with the component is uploaded to the registry all examples are repacked to individual archives.
 So every example must be self-sufficient, i.e. doesn't depend on any files in the examples directory except its own directory.
+For convenience the ``examples`` directory is available in the component archive too.

 Adding dependency on the component for examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~